keghub/breakAway/Sanity-Vercel/docs/sanity/setup.md

 ### Step 3.
 Populate schema with data.
 Run seeding script using following command

-Create a token using sanity studio, give the token read and write access to your project.
-Add the token to your data-seeding config.
+Copy [seeding folder](../../seeding) into new project folder previously created.

+Navigate inside the `seeding`-folder, and run first `npm install`, and then:

 `node --experimental-specifier-resolution=node --loader ts-node/esm data-seeding.ts`

 Inspect the result data.ndjson file to see what is going to be imported into sanity.

-Then run the import using the sanity cli `sanity dataset import data.ndjson {your-dataset}`
+Switch folder back to the `studio`-folder, then run the import using the sanity cli

+`sanity dataset import ..\seeding\data.ndjson {your-dataset}`

 ### Start the studio
 Start the studio using the command `npm run dev`.
 A local web page with the studio should start.
-Notice the entity listed to the right and how you can navigate among the different entities.
+Notice the entity listed to the left and how you can navigate among the different entities.

 ### Deploy!
 Use the sanity CLI to deploy your new studio